joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/29/briefing/coronavirus-deaths-joe-biden-holiday-windows.html?searchResultPosition=6

 **Dave Prowse, Man Behind Darth Vader’s Mask, Is Dead at 85**\
-`Mr. Prowse went from being a weight lifting champion in Britain to helping portray one of the most iconic villains in movie history.
+`Mr. Prowse went from being a weight lifting champion in Britain to helping portray one of the most memorable villains in movie history.
 But his voice did not make the edit.`\
 https://nytimes.com/2020/11/29/movies/darth-vader-dave-prowse-dead.html?searchResultPosition=7

 **The Lost Days That Made Bergamo a Coronavirus Tragedy**\